 Take a break

 In between the greenhouses, you can join a hot or cold drink at the tea house.
 They have nice cakes and some sandwiches too.
 You can sit inside, but with nice weather, the terrace is a great place to rest.
-The greenhouse also has some tables and chairs for guests.
-Enjoy a coffee, fresh fruit juice, or the local Queijadas de Sintra.

 Other curiosities in the gardens

 After a well-deserved break, you can check out the Pena Cave.
 It’s a natural rock formation placed on a rocky recess of Biester Park.
 The large rocks overhang the entrance and some benches to sit on.
-Bordalo Pinheiro also created some benches in the garden.
-Or head over to the Australian Ferns Bridge and the Camellia Waterfall.
-At this point, you’ve reached the entrance/exit on the N375.

 Tickets for Biester Palace and Park

-Tickets are currently cheapest with GetYourGuide, and the entrance fee is only β¬ 6.00 per person.
-On the official website, adults pay β¬ 11,00 per ticket, and children between 6 and 17 years of age pay β¬ 6,00.
+Biester Palace tickets cost €16.00 per adult, and children between 6 and 17 years of age pay €12.00.
 Children under five can enter for free.

-There is also a special family ticket for β¬ 28,00, which provides entrance for two adults and up to 3 children.
+There is also a special family ticket for €45.00, which provides entrance for two adults and up to 4 children.
 Reserve your online tickets below to save money and time!

 Opening hours of Chalet Biester

 Visitors are welcome daily at Biester Palace.
 The opening times depend on the season.
-In summer, from April until September, Biester Palace is open from 10 AM until 8 AM.
+In summer, from April until September, Biester Palace is open from 10 AM until 8 PM.
 The last entry is at 7 PM.
-Off-season, from October to March, the doors are open from 10 AM until 6.30 PM, and the last entry is at 5.30 PM.

 How to get to Biester Palace?

 There are two ways to enter Biester Palace.
 One is from the main road on the N375, which is located at the lower end of the hill the palace stands on.
-When you arrive at the N375 entrance, you can buy tickets next to the small waterfall Cascata de PisΓ΅es.
+When you arrive at the N375 entrance, you can buy tickets next to the small waterfall Cascata de Pisões.
 If you start from the bottom, you’ll need to walk uphill through the garden to reach Biester Palace.

 The other entrance is located higher up.
-Estrada da Pena is the road towards the Moorish Castle and PalΓ‘cio da Pena.
+Estrada da Pena is the road towards the Moorish Castle and Palácio da Pena.
 In this case, you’ll walk uphill first, but you can enjoy a relaxing visit to this Sintra Palace.
 Starting at the top entrance on Estrada da Pena, you can visit Biester Palace first before moving downhill to enjoy the park and gardens.

 Transport to Biester Palace